artoria-dev/data-science-lol/README.md

 ![dataframes-storage-comparison](readme-files/dataframes-storage-comparison.png)

 ([Source](https://towardsdatascience.com/the-best-format-to-save-pandas-data-414dca023e0d), please take a look at this.
-There are several interesting comparisons made)
+There are several interesting comparisons made.
+Also, sorry for black font on black background :c )

 Hence, I will store my data with the feather-file-format by reading the match-data from the csv into a pandas dataframe and saving it as feather: